 Our and Safeguarding and Child Protection Policy applies to all children, staff and visitors to school, and to all members of the school community.

-We follow the Safer Recruitment Policy and the Department of Education guidance: ‘Keeping Children Safe in Education’.
-We have a Health and Safety Policy for the practical protection of children and staff and site inspections are conducted on a regular basis by the Caretaker, Leadership team and the Governing Body.
+We have a Health and Safety Policy for the practical protection of children, staff and visitors.
+Site inspections are conducted on a regular basis by the school caretaker, leadership team and the Governing Body.

 Safeguarding – People to Contact

-We aim to create newsletters with a specific focus on Safeguarding every half-term.
+We aim to create newsletters with a specific focus on Safeguarding every term.
+This is so that we can bring you up to date contextual information and knowledge.
 The latest newsletters are at the top.